amattu2/go-whistle-wrapper/README.md

 ## Methods

-**Important note**: The Whistle.com API REQUIRES a `Accept: application/vnd.whistle.com.v4+json` header to be present in ALL REQUESTS otherwise it will return 404.
+**Important note**: The Whistle.com API REQUIRES a `Accept: application/vnd.whistle.com.v4+json` header to be present in almost ALL REQUESTS otherwise it will return 404.
+Occasionally a endpoint (usually a deprecated one) will accept `application/json`.

 ### Users

+This section covers all implementations relating to the REST API surrounding users (`/api/users`).

 <details>
   <summary>DEPRECATED: Users()</summary>